 I definitely couldn’t have discussed the gender stuff, though.
 Hell, I probably would have turned it into a joke about how “crazy and weird” everyone was, because I was an uninformed preteen only just beginning to work through my internalized sexism and queerphobia and I tended to couch everything I cared about in humor.
 To say I’ve done some growing these last couple decades would be a Wailord-sized understatement.

 But as I rewatched the first few seasons last autumn, I found myself connecting dots that I couldn’t have all those years ago.
-I’ve come to realize how valuable Pokemon’s GNC cast, respect for “feminine” interests, and empathy-focused themes were, not just for me but for kids’ media in general.
+I’ve come to realize the value of Pokemon’s GNC cast, respect for feminine-coded interests, and empathy-focused themes, not just for me but for kids’ media in general.

 Look after each other.
 Never give up.
 And to hell with gender norms.